 The art direction is often striking, and Miklós Rózsa does decent if not particularly inspired work on the score.
 Granger shoulders the dash readily; Sanders and the purring Greenwood have too little to do and Viveca Lindfors’ thankless role apparently suffered in the editing.
 Lang makes scant use of other supporting players, and a few key action scenes are diffidently handled.

 * No one was happy.
-Lang’s famous views on CinemaScope had it “…only good for funerals and snakes.”…”if you think about famous paintings, there is only one I know of that has this format, and that’s ‘The Last Supper.'”
-He’d been given just two weeks of prep before taking the assignment, and in the backwash faulted producer Houseman: “Producer’s cuts not only drastically reduced Viveca Lindfors’ part, but rendered certain sequences almost unintelligible.”
+Lang’s oft-quoted views on CinemaScope had it “…only good for funerals and snakes” and “if you think about famous paintings, there is only one I know of that has this format, and that’s ‘The Last Supper.'”
+He’d been given just two weeks of prep before taking the assignment, and in the backwash faulted producer Houseman, saying “Producer’s cuts not only drastically reduced Viveca Lindfors’ part, but rendered certain sequences almost unintelligible.”

-Lindfors was less than enamored with the imperious director, saying “Lang might as well have puppets to play with”..and “treated actors like cattle”.
-Granger called it a “dreary costume epic” and skewered deeper: “I hated working with Fritz Lang.
+Lindfors was less than enamored with the imperious director, saying “Lang might as well have puppets to play with” and he “treated actors like cattle”.
+Granger called it a “dreary costume epic” and skewered deeper with “I hated working with Fritz Lang.
 He was a Kraut and it was a bloody awful film”…Moonfleet was not Lang’s type of film – it is a romantic child’s film.”
 Hoo-ray for Holly-wood!…

 Young Whiteley—often reduced to tears by the director, he compared laboring under Fritz Lang to working for Michaelangelo (i.e. not fun)—only made five films and then his Mum yanked him out of the limelight.
 Author of several books, he is now an art historian at the Ashmolean Museum in Oxford, the glamor and stresses of MGM’s sound-stage ego battles in the past.